isselab/agentic-dataset-template/README.md

 Use this GitHub template to create feature-evolution datasets for Agent-HAnS.
 Each generated repository contains an initial project, an ordered sequence of prompts, the intended feature changes, and the expected traceability artifacts after each step.
 The template defines dataset contents and checks their structure.
-Reviewing the agent's generated result after each round remains the dataset author's responsibility.

 ## Create a dataset repository